officialmdnabeel/Emeraldcoin/README.md

-Proof of work for Mining
+#Proof of work for Mining,
-UTXOs for transactions traceability
+#UTXOs for transactions traceability....
-UNDER DEVELOPMENT